JLPT Levels: A Comprehensive Guidance For You

 • Listening in 35 minutes

-The standard for passing each level is different, and the minimum score that needs to be obtained to pass the JLPT N4 is 90 out of a total score of 180.
+The passing standard for each level is different, and the minimum score required to pass the JLPT N4 is 90 out of a total of 180.
 Each test session also has a passing standard.
-If one of the sessions scores below the standard, the participant is declared not to have passed.
-In JLPT N4 the graduation standards are divided into:
+If a student scores below the passing standard in any session, he or she is declared a failing student.
+On the JLPT N4, passing standards is divided into:

 • Vocabulary, grammar, and reading sessions: a minimum of 38 out of a total score of 120